-The very short production period was possible thanks to Micrio, our own ultra-resolution storytelling tool.
+The very short production period in March 2020 was possible thanks to Micrio, our own ultra-resolution storytelling tool.
 With this technology we make it possible to smoothly display very large images and 360 degree footage.
 Combined with background information, voice-overs and music, this creates a magical interactive experience.

 Micrio is ideal for museums that want to offer visitors a rich experience at home, as we have already shown with the award-winning web documentaries about Bosch's Garden of Earthly Delights and Rembrandt's Night Watch.
 We have included the latter interactive in the new 360 degree experience.
 This means that there are many extra stories available in Rijksmuseum Masterpieces Up Close about the most famous painting in the Netherlands.